-- c.
-Place the UEPO switch in the on position. - d.
-Proceed to step 8. - 8.
-Test both of the following: - Call-In, page "Testing Call-In" on page 160 - Call-Out, page "Testing Call-Out" on page 161 - Use the "Save or Restore Hardware Management Policies," in the "Introduction to Tasks and Service Aids" section of the RS/6000 and @server Diagnostic Information for Multiple Bus Systems to back up the service processor settings. - Note: This action is strongly recommended to protect the usefulness of the service processor and the availability of the server.
+- 11. Test both of the following: - Call-In, page "Testing Call-In" on page 174 - Call-Out, page "Testing Call-Out" on page 175 - 12.
+Use the "Save or Restore Hardware Management Policies," in the "Introduction to Tasks and Service Aids" section of the RS/6000 and @server Diagnostic Information for Multiple Bus Systems to back up the service processor settings.

+Note: This is strongly recommended to protect the usefulness of the service processor and the availability of the server.